uttesh/coding_is_infinite_learning/js/README.md

 <li>Added http parser for the postman json file.</li>
 <li>Integrate the postman json changes with the HTTP API executor.</li>
 <li>Add Executor service.</li>
+<li>Use the simple-crud API for the executor service testing and implementation</li>
+<li> Populate the dynamic parameters based on tje request body/parameter.</li>
 </ol>

 # Pending